JScott/cardboard-controls/README.md

 ## Usage

+- Remove existing Cardboard Controls+ files to ensure that they get updated properly
 - Import [the latest unitypackage](https://github.com/JScott/cardboard-controls/releases/latest)
 - Add `CardboardControl/Prefabs/CardboardControlManager` to the root of your scene
 - Add `Cardboard/Prefabs/CardboardMain` as your scene's main camera